Celebrate Heritage Day with the theme “Heritage Stands the Test of Time” February 20, 2018 from 11:30 am to 2:00 pm at Ottawa City Hall.

-Mayor Jim Watson will recognize the importance of Canada’s 150 celebrations in Ottawa as he proclaims Tuesday, February 21st Heritage Day in Ottawa.
+Mayor Jim Watson will recognize the importance of this theme and a proclamation recipient who reflects it as he proclaims Heritage Day in Ottawa.

-Heritage Day is a chance to recognize the contributions of the many dedicated staff and volunteers promoting heritage conservation and educating the public about the city’s history.
+Heritage Day is a chance to recognize the contributions of the many dedicated staff and volunteers promoting heritage conservation and educating the public about our city’s history.

 Find out how heritage is being celebrated in your community; and learn about services offered by local heritage organizations, public programs and special initiatives, as well as professional development and volunteer opportunities.
-Embrace, explore and enjoy Your heritage places and spaces in Canada’s Capital during Heritage Week February 20-26, 2017 and throughout this milestone Sesquicentennial year!
+Embrace, explore and enjoy Your enduring heritage places and experiences in Canada’s Capital during Heritage Week February 19-25, 2018 and throughout the year!

-Location: Jean Piggott Place, Ottawa City Hall, 110 Laurier Avenue West
+Location: Jean Pigott Place, Ottawa City Hall, 110 Laurier Avenue West